Self-hosted MCP server retired; hosted MCP is the only supported MCP path

 Hyperliquid spot data live

 Hyperliquid spot is now a first-class exchange in the archive.
-294 pairs covered live from May 5, 2026 onwards via spot-ingester (public WebSocket) and node-ingester (Singapore prod node).
+294 pairs covered in real time from May 5, 2026 onwards via spot-ingester (public WebSocket) and node-ingester (Singapore prod node).

 - 5 new WebSocket channels: spot_orderbook, spot_trades, spot_l4_diffs, spot_l4_orders, spot_twap